DONATE!

 Our mission

-We mobilize resources, accompany and help strengthen organizations, networks and grassroots groups for the advancement of girls, women, trans* and intersex people’s rights.
+We mobilize resources, accompany and help strengthen organizations, networks and grassroots groups for the advancement of girls, women, trans, non binary and intersex people’s rights.

 We want to strengthen social movements so that they can be solid and sustainable.